ospoplusplus/ospoplusplus.com/US_OSS_Policy_MeetUp_DC.md

 - Public Health

 **Output:**  <br>
-Draft Policy Objectives & Requirements for US National Open Source Program Office
+Ideas for Policy Objectives & Requirements for US National Open Source Program Office/s & US Digital Infrastructure

 **Rules:**  <br>
 It is an Unconference.
 We/You set the specific topics we discuss.<br>